rbe549/rbe549.github.io/project3spring2023.md

 ## 7. Extra Credit: Cherry on Top
 Implementing the extra credit can give you upto 25% of bonus score.
 Like a cherry on the top, you need to identify and indicate:

 1. **Speed bumps:** (See Fig. 12) This accounts for 10% of bonus score.
+No asset is given for this.
+Feel free to make your own.
-2. **Collision prediction of pedestrians or other vehicles as red highlight:**  (See Fig. 13) This accounts for 15% of bonus score
+2. **Collision prediction of pedestrians or other vehicles as red highlight:**  (See Fig. 13) This accounts for 15% of bonus score.
+This is as simple as changing the material color when the crash is detected.

 <div class="fig fighighlight">
   <img src="/assets/2023/p3/teslaspeedbump.jpg" width="100%">